braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs.md

 ## Catalog use cases

 You can bring in any type of data into a catalog.
 Typically, the data is metadata about offerings, such as products, discounts, promotions, events, and similar.
-See the use cases below for a few examples of how you can use this data to target users with highly-relevent messaging.
+See the use cases below for a few examples of how you can use this data to target users with highly relevant messaging.

 ### Retail and ecommerce